smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 Plugin function as a dictionary (see below and :ref:`AlliGator Python Plugins API page <alligator-python-plugins-API>` for details).
-Some of this data is provided by the user in a dialog window, which is automatically opened by AlliGator before executing the plugin function.
+Some of this data is provided by the user in a dialog window, which is automatically opened by AlliGator before executing the plugin function (if needed).

-The rest is specifically requested internal AlliGator data and does not require user input.
+The rest is plugin-requested internal AlliGator parameters and/or data and does not require user input.

 The data returned by the function is, as the input data, separated into two
 parts: the default data type for the function's target, and the plugin-specific data, specified by the user in an *AlliGator Output Value Type & Destination* section.
-As the input parameters specidied in the *Input Parameters Definition* section, it is passed as a dictionary (see below and :ref:`AlliGator Python Plugins API page <alligator-python-plugins-API>` for details).
+As the input parameters specified in the *Input Parameters Definition* section, it is passed as a dictionary (see below and :ref:`AlliGator Python Plugins API page <alligator-python-plugins-API>` for details).